 I haven’t used the Surface Book 2 long enough for a full review, but I want to share my first impressions.

 - Hardware and build quality are amazing as for all the Surface devices, no surprises here.

-- Performance improvements from the 8th Gen Intel Core i7-8650U quad-core processor, and the NVMe SSD are great.
+- Performance improvements from the 8th Gen Intel Core i7-8650U quad-core processor and the NVMe SSD are great.
 They are helping a lot if you are running Docker containers and Hyper-V on your machine.
-I can also imagine if you are doing graphic intensive work, you also benefit heavily from the Nvidia GeForce GTX 1060.
+I can also imagine if you are doing graphic intensive work, you also benefit massively from the Nvidia GeForce GTX 1060.

-- The amazing 15” PixelSense display with the 3:2 aspect ratio and a resolution of 3240 x 2160 is just stunning and really makes a difference if you need screen real estate.
-The quality of the display is also amazing and you can switch between “Enhanced Mode” and sRGB.
-And as always I am very happy with the Surface Pen support.
+- The fantastic 15” PixelSense display with the 3:2 aspect ratio and a resolution of 3240 x 2160 is just stunning and makes a difference if you need screen real estate.
+The quality of the display is also fantastic, and you can switch between “Enhanced Mode” and sRGB.
+And as always, I am thrilled with the Surface Pen support.

-- Since I am using it only since a couple of days, I cannot really talk about battery life.
+- Since I am using it only for a couple of days, I cannot talk about battery life.
 Microsoft claims up to 17 hours of video playback.
-To be honest the first Surface Book was already very good in terms of battery life.
-I think, with the Surface Book 2 I will make it trough a day.
+To be honest, the first Surface Book was already very good in terms of battery life.
+I think, with the Surface Book 2, I will make it through a day.

-- Of course it also ships with a Windows Hello face authentication camera.
-A 5.0MP front-facing camera with 1080p HD video and a 8.0MP rear-facing autofocus camera with 1080p HD video.
+- Of course, it also ships with a Windows Hello face authentication camera.
+A 5.0MP front-facing camera with 1080p HD video and an 8.0MP rear-facing autofocus camera with 1080p HD video.

 Overall my first impression of the Surface Book 2 is fantastic.
 The Surface Book 2 is the laptop I was waiting for, for a long time.
 I think this is the best notebook I have ever owned.
 Are you owning one, or thinking about buying one for yourself?
 Let me know in the comments.